KeisGSmit/5IngredientFoods/README.md

 we can include (outside of the initial features) are:
     - The conversion Table
     - media/ gifs of the recipe
-    - The categories for when the meal is applicable (dinner/lunch/breakfast etc). these will be stored in a database and they will be part of a drop down list in the submission form
+    - The categories for when the meal is applicable (dinner/lunch/breakfast etc.). these will be stored in a database and they will be part of a drop down list in the submission form
     - The filtering system
 - the requirements can't include due to viability is:
     - The difficulty level